Predicting Critical Heat Flux with Uncertainty Quantification and Domain Generalization Using Conditional Variational Autoencoders and Deep Neural Networks: The CHF Experimental Dataset

 \section{The CHF Experimental Dataset}

 CHF, also known as departure from nucleate boiling, is a critical phenomenon in heat transfer.
 It occurs when a heated surface reaches a point where it can no longer efficiently transfer heat to the surrounding fluid.
 In nuclear reactors, exceeding the CHF limit could potentially lead to fuel rod failure, which is a significant safety concern especially for pressurized water reactors.
 Therefore, it is essential to limit the heat flux of the fuel rods to a value below the CHF threshold.
 The collection of CHF measurement data can be challenging due to the nature of the experiments.
 Recently, the US NRC has published the largest known CHF dataset publicly available \cite{groeneveld2019critical}.
 It consists of nearly 25,000 CHF measurements in vertical uniformly-heated water-cooled cylindrical tubes, gathered over a span of 60 years from 59 different sources.
 In these experiments, CHF values were measured at various TH initial/boundary conditions: pressure ($P$), mass flux ($G$), inlet temperature ($T_{\text{in}}$), as well as geometrical parameters like test section diameter ($D$), and heated length ($L$).
-Additionally, the dataset contains calculated parameters derived from measurements and water properties, including outlet equilibrium quality ($X$), and inlet enthalpy ($\Delta h_{\text{in}}$).
+Additionally, the dataset contains calculated parameters derived from measurements and water properties, including outlet equilibrium quality ($x_\text{e}$), and inlet enthalpy ($\Delta h_{\text{in}}$).
+In this study, we selected $P$, $G$, $D$, $L$ and $x_\text{e}$ as the key TH parameters, along with CHF for the analysis.
 The distributions of the values of these parameters, along with their pair-wise correlations, are illustrated in Figure \ref{fig:CHF-data}.

 Several ML approaches have been attempted in the prediction of CHF, including the use of DNNs and GANs.
 These studies have used a variety of datasets and input combinations including those not included in the public CHF database such as wall thickness \cite{nafey2009neural}, Reynolds' number \cite{xie2002hybrid}, and fluid densities \cite{lee2000correction}.
 Different ML methods have been proposed among these pre-existing works, ranging from purely DNN models to those incorporating physics-based knowledge \cite{zhao2020prediction}.
 The results of these approaches range widely, with reported root mean square error values ranging from $0.16\%$ \cite{vaziri2007critical} to $26.58\%$ \cite{lee2000correction} in different parameter configurations and methods.
 The authors are not aware of any presently-released studies attempting to use CVAEs.
 Another outstanding question is how the use of a far larger dataset such as the nearly $25{,}000$-entry public CHF compilation impacts the performance of DNN methods, and as such how it compares to the proposed CVAE generative model.